nf-core/eager/docs/usage.md

 ### Metagenomic Screening

 An increasingly common line of analysis in high-throughput aDNA analysis today is simultaenously screening off target reads of the host for endogenous microbial signals - particularly of pathogens.
-Metagenomic screening is currently offered via MALT with aDNA specific verification via MaltExtract.
+Metagenomic screening is currently offered via MALT with aDNA specific verification via MaltExtract, or Kraken2.

 Please note the following: